jayskhatri/Sentiment-Analysis-of-Twitter/README.md

 Clone the Repository and set the twitter authentication then run the app in R Studio.

 ## Prerequisites
-1. You have Developer Account of Twitter.
+1. You should have Developer Account of Twitter.
 2. R studio

 ## Authors